Hudswell Clarke - No. 102 “Cathryn” - Restoration

 and help to bring Cathryn back into steam.

-This pipe to the steam manifold valve will have an on/off value, and downstream of this a regulation value, which will allow the footplate crew to adjust the steam pressure in this pipe depending on the length of the train and heating demands.
 Drain valves, which allow for any condensed water which has accumulated in the pipework when the locomotive is not in use to be drained away, have been installed as well as a new pressure safety valve for this system and two steam heat bags to allow the steam to flow into the carriages to provide heating to them.

 Boiler pressure gauge, vacuum gauge for the brakes and steam heating pressure gauge have all been fitted to the cab front, including the new whistle fitted outside.
 The original rear buffers have been refitted to the rear buffer beam following modifications which should provide a smoother ride but will be proven during its trial run under its own steam.